-You will be required to adhere to a buddy-system when you work in lab after hours (6:00pm-9:00pm M-F) and on weekends.
-Buddy-systems in scientific research labs are common and meant to help protect an individual's safety (not being alone in buildings and to protect against lab-related issues like bacteria/fire/chemicals/gasses/etc).
-You will need to coordinate coming into lab with one of your fellow Bi331 students (either from your direct lab section or from one of the other lab sections).
+You will be required to adhere to a buddy-system when you work in lab after hours (5:00pm-9:00pm Monday-Friday) and on weekends.
+You and your buddy will be required to sign a log-in sheet to confirm who has been in lab and to note any problems that arise (e.g. gas/bunsen burner being left on, broken glass, injuries, etc.).
+Buddy-systems in scientific research labs are common and meant to help protect an individual's safety (not being alone in buildings and to protect against lab-related issues like bacteria, fire, chemicals, gasses, etc.).
+You will need to coordinate coming into lab with at least one of your fellow Bi331 students, either from your direct lab section or from one of the other lab sections).
 You are not to allow non-enrolled friends (or anyone else) into the building.
 Any access point in the Science Complex allows people to roam freely though too many spaces and buildings, and there have been some issues in the past with people holding the doors for others.
 Not adhering to these rules could lead to the loss of building/Klamath 33 key card access at any time during the quarter.
-To set up your key card access, please work with Annie Rogers in the Biology office (arogers2@uoregon.edu); she will require your University identification number (9 digits long) and the alphanumeric prox number (4-5 digits), both of which are found on the backside of your student ID card.
+To set up your key card access, please work with Annie Rogers in the Biology office (arogers2@uoregon.edu); she will require your University identification number (9 digits long) and the alphanumeric prox number (4-5 digits in the upper righthand corner; it often starts with an A, B, or C), both of which are found on the backside of your student ID card.
 If any issues arise relating to your key card access over the term, please contact her directly.